k8s-sec/cloud-native-security-tutorial/docs/scanning.md

 ...
 ```

+### View in Octant

-Starboard makes it easy to run Trivy over your running workloads.
-There is also an Octant plugin so you can view the vulnerability results through the Octant UI.
+Starboard makes it easy to run Trivy over your running workloads, and coming soon, there will be an [operator](https://github.com/aquasecurity/starboard-security-operator) that will watch for new workloads and automatically run scans over them.

+Today, there is also an Octant plugin so you can view the vulnerability results through the Octant UI.

 ![Octant deployment page showing vulnerability counts](img/octant-shellshock-vulns.png)